hejajama/bayesian-nlodisfit-dipole/README.md

 ```bash
 ./build/bin/test
 ```
 All tests should pass.
-The tests cover internal code dynamcis and also reproduce some numbers reported in the publication.
+The tests cover internal code dynamics and also reproduce some numbers reported in the publication.

 There is also an example code `cpp/src/dipole_amplitude.cpp` that is compiled to produce the binary `build/bin/dipole`.
 That code takes as an input the BK datafile:
 ```bash